-The Food Security Act of 1985, as amended, authorized CRP.
-The program is also governed by regulations published in 7 CFR, part 1410.
-The program is implemented by Farm Service Agency (FSA) on behalf of USDA's Commodity Credit Corporation with additional program support provided by the Natural Resources Conservation Service, the Cooperative State Research and Education Extension Service, state forestry agencies, and local Soil and Water Conservation Districts.
+The program is administered by the CCC through the Farm Service Agency (FSA), and program support is provided by Natural Resources Conservation Service, Cooperative State Research and Education Extension Service, state forestry agencies, and local Soil and Water Conservation Districts.
 Approximately 3.4 million acres of farm land in Montana have been enrolled in the CRP program through February 2005.